wavesoft/CVMWeb/README.md

 It is very important to note that this is an NPAPI plugin, and therefore not protected by any browser sandbox!
 It can directly access your entire system!

 Extra care was taken to minimize the parameters that the user can specify and that can reach a system exec() command.
-Only the **openSession()** function is currently passing (sanitized) integer arguments to the VBoxManage command.
+Only the **open()** function is currently passing (sanitized) integer arguments to the VBoxManage command.

-In addition and in order to protect the user from unauthorized VM initiations a system-modal dialog will be appeared every time a website calls the **openSession()** function.
+In addition and in order to protect the user from unauthorized VM initiations a system-modal dialog will be appeared every time a website calls the **open()** function.
 If the user rejects the session initiation twice within 5 seconds, no further dialogs will be displayed and all the requests will be rejected.

 There is no other (known) vulnerabilities that an attacker can exploit, but be aware!